-I'm a Professor of Computing Science at Newcastle University with research interests ranging from theoretical computer science to dependability applications.
-I've spent over 20 years of my research career in industry.
+I've spent over 20 years of my career in industry.
 My 15 years in IBM saw the creation of VDM which is one of the better known “formal methods“.
-For most people, their doctoral studies are “post graduate” qualifications — but I had no degree when Tony Hoare agreed, solely on the basis of my publications, to supervise my doctorate.
+For most people, their doctoral studies are “post graduate” qualifications — but I had no degree when Tony Hoare agreed, on the basis of my publications, to supervise my doctorate.
 From Oxford, I moved directly to a chair at Manchester University where we built a world-class Formal Methods group.
 During my time at Manchester, I had a five-year Senior Fellowship funded by the research council; later I also spent a sabbatical at Cambridge for the Newton Institute event on “Semantics”.
-In 1996 I moved back into industry with a small software company (Harlequin), directing some 50 developers on Information Management projects and finally became overall Technical Director before leaving to re-join academia in 1999 to take my current chair in Newcastle.
+In 1996 I moved back into industry with a software company (Harlequin), directing some 50 developers on Information Management projects and finally became overall Technical Director before leaving to re-join academia in 1999 to take the chair in Newcastle.

 Much of my research focuses on formal (compositional) development methods for concurrent systems and support systems for formal reasoning.
 Major avenues of current research are listed below.
 I also retain a strong interest in the history of formal methods.